inRealAR/inReal/README.md

 # inReal
-## This repo for refactor app using MVP architecture
+## This repo for refactor app using MVVM architecture
 ### We will also use
 * _Hilt_ for implement Dependency Injection Pattern
 * _Room_ for add Database to our app